Comparison

 The core difference

 Generic file hosting treats every download identically.
 InkShield generates a unique, invisible fingerprint for each recipient.
-This is the only way to trace leaks back to their source.

 Invisible fingerprinting survives screenshots, cropping, and re-encoding.
 It works without adding friction to the supporter experience.
-And when supporters know their downloads are personalized, leaks stop before they start.

 Ready for file delivery that protects your work?